FarronF/limerick-council-meetings/meetings/2016/11/28-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 19th September 2016.md

 Friday, 11th November, 2016, at 10am.

-With the permission of the Mayor, it was agreed to take Item No. 3 at this time.--- 4
+With the permission of the Mayor, it was agreed to take Item No. 3 at this time.
+---
+4

 3.